-The movies: Debuting in 1990, the first movie combined events from the comic book with the cartoon's humor.
+The original movie trilogy: Debuting in 1990, the first movie combined events from the comic book with the cartoon's humor.
 It went on to be extremely popular, breaking records for an independent film and even though reviews weren't glowing, praise was given to Jim Henson's Creature Shop for the costumes.
 The resulting two sequels cost more and made less, started to fall into self-parody and ended the series.

 Teenage Mutant Ninja Turtles: Legend of the Supermutants (1996).
 An Anime.
 It is a two-episode OVA which adapts (very freely) the Turtles into Japanese anime format, although they're mainly thinly-veiled ads for Takara's Japanese version of the Turtles toyline.
 Among the changes made, the turtles have the power to transform into "Super Turtles" for about three minutes (during which they look really manly), have an animal-themed armor each (like in Saint Seiya) and can fuse together to form the "Saint Turtle".
 Besides that, the bad guys also have transforming powers, and Shredder turns into a Dragon.
 For further info, visit Wikipedia or just see this video.